OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

           if( out_array->release )
               out_array->release(out_array)

-Drivers that have a specialized implementation should advertize the new OLCFastGetArrowStream layer capability.
+Drivers that have a specialized implementation should advertise the new OLCFastGetArrowStream layer capability.

 Other remarks
 -------------

-Using directly (as a producer or a consumer) a ArrowArray is admitedly not trivial, and requires good intimacy with the Arrow C data interface and columnar array specifications, to know, in which buffer of an array, data is to be read, which data type void* buffers should be cast to, how to use buffers that contain
+Using directly (as a producer or a consumer) a ArrowArray is admittedly not trivial, and requires good intimacy with the Arrow C data interface and columnar array specifications, to know, in which buffer of an array, data is to be read, which data type void* buffers should be cast to, how to use buffers that contain